 The Bachelor of Science in Occupational Safety and Health Management (OSHM) degree is designed to prepare individuals for entry level safety management positions while at the same time setting the stage for professional certification.
-The demand for competent, fully-qualified safety professionals continues to grow in Michigan and the rest of the country and Grand Valley has played a major role in providing individuals who meet the educational requirements to succeed in the safety profession.
+The demand for competent, fully-qualified safety professionals continues to grow in Michigan and the rest of the country.
+Grand Valley has played a major role in providing individuals, who meet the educational requirements, to succeed in the safety profession.

 Learn more about OSHM

 To create a learning environment that fosters critical thinking, ethical behavior, and encourages life long learning.

 To prepare exceptional professionals who will impact the safety and health of today and tomorrow's workforce.

 - Professional and ethical behavior

 OSH professor, Derek McCormick co-led a health and safety webinar with GVSU graduate Deb Ziel.
 This information presentation focused on reducing the risk of exposure to COVID-19 as Michigan started to lift the stay-home order.

 This past winter semester, OSH students had the opportunity to complete a fire extinguisher training course thanks to Cofessco Fire Protection.